quantum-kittens/dnd-mustarter-kit/README.md

 Example: for d10 the number of qubits is 4.
 There are 2^4, that is, 16 possible states.
 However, since we only need 10, the dice is rolled until the outcome is between 1 and 10.

 If you want to roll a d100, we recommend you roll two d10’s, one for the tens digit and one for the ones digit.
-For instance, if you obtain 9 and 6 from two d10 rolls, then your outcome is 96.
+For instance, if you obtain 9 and 6 from two d10 rolls, then your outcome is 96, and if you get 10 and 10 on both the rolls, then your outcome is 100.

-Ad-libs
+### Ad-libs

 The ad-libbed aspect of the backstories and the D&D scene is a joint effort by the user and the quantum computer.
 The improvised words are generated both by user inputs as well as randomly selected by a quantum computer from word banks.
 User selected words are highlighted in orange, and quantum computer selected words are highlighted in blue.

+### Using it

+A online version of this is provided at [qdnd](https://qdnd.herokuapps.com).
+This version runs only on the QASM simulator so that the server is not overloaded.
+However if you want to run it on a actual quantum device, or just have a local copy of this follow the following step:

+1. Clone the git repository from [Github](https://github.com/quantum-kittens/dnd-character-generator).
+2. `cd` into the git repository.
+3. Execute `pip install -r requirements.txt`.
+4. Execute `export FLASK_APP = app.py`
+5. Execute `flask run`

+The app will available at `127.0.0.1:5000/`.
+You can direct your browser to that location to access it.
+To run this on an actual quantum device, open `app.py` and edit it as mentioned in the comments in the file, before executing `flask run`.

 ## Credits
 #### Created by: